egorzhdan/Musikt/readme.md

 ```
 // Retrieve an artist by ID:
 val a = AppleMusic.getArtist("178834")  // returns an Artist instance
 println(a.name)                         // prints "Bruce Springsteen"
 println(a.genreNames.joinToString())    // prints "Rock"

+// Retrieve an album by ID:
+val a = AppleMusic.getAlbum("310730204")  // returns an Album instance
+print(a.name)                             // prints "Born to Run"
+print(a.artistName)                       // prints "Bruce Springsteen"
+print(a.editorialNotes?.short)
 ```

 Musikt utilizes Kotlin coroutines to retrieve data from the API asynchronously without using callbacks/futures/rx.